laubzega/tiny_printf_6502/README.md

 ## Wait, has it been tested?!

-There is some 50+ tests being run using sim6502 from cc65 whenever you type make.
+There are some 50+ tests being run (using sim6502 from cc65) whenever you type make.
 See test/ for details.

+The code is also heavily used in a project I'm currently working on.

 ## Great, no bugs then!